Militant-turned-populist cleric Sadr wins Iraqi election

 The announcement came nearly a week after Iraqis cast their votes on May 12 and put Iraqi Prime Minister Haider al-Abadi in third place, according to seat allocations.
 An alliance of candidates with close ties to mostly Iranian-backed paramilitary forces came in second.

-“Your vote is an honor for us,” al-Sadr said in a statement released on twister just moments after the official announcement.
+“Your vote is an honor for us,” al-Sadr said in a statement released on Twitter just moments after the official announcement.

 “We will not disappoint you,” he continued, adding “the blame, all the blame is on those who failed Iraq.”